sudobase-ai/mcp-servers/README.md

 ## Adding servers

 Open a PR to this repo, adding the appropriate yaml file.
 See below for file details.
+The file must be placed in a new directory of this repo with an appropriate name.

 ## MCP Servers

-An mcp server is defined by a directory with a `sudomcp.yml` file, describing the MCP server and how to launch it.
+An MCP server is defined by a directory with a `sudomcp.yml` file, describing the MCP server and how to launch it.
 In some cases, the directory may also contain code, but in general commands such as `npx` and `uvx` are used to launch servers without needing to download code.

 Available attributes include: